Atomic lock-free linked list

 // add it to the dead list. we use a separate 'next' variable for this because the reader still might

-// be using the node and it needs to know how to correctly iterate through the list list rather than
+// be using the node and it needs to know how to correctly iterate through the list rather than

 // suddendly being redirecting into iterating the dead list